EdwardSchaefer/Neighborhood-Map/README.md

 	6/4/2017:
 		*Added imageURLs to data models retrieved from recently added data set and added code to display them in the infoWindow

+	6/5/2017:
+		*Added code to determine if the mural has an associated image, and if not, don't add broken img tag to the infoWindow